Key Takeaways

 You should contact your life insurance company to understand your policy options and avoid losing coverage.

-• Business-owned policies: If a business pays premiums for key person insurance or as part of a qualified employee benefit plan, those premiums may be deductible as a business expense in some circumstances.
+- Business-Owned Policies: If a business pays premiums for key person insurance or as part of a qualified employee benefit plan, those premiums may be deductible as a business expense in some cases.

-• Charitable giving strategies: Some premium payments might generate tax benefits when appropriately structured as part of a charitable giving plan.
+- Charitable Giving Strategies: Some premium payments may provide tax benefits when structured as part of a charitable giving plan.

-Consult with a tax professional to understand how your specific situation might affect the tax treatment of your insurance premiums.
+Consider speaking with a tax professional to understand how your situation may affect the tax treatment of your insurance premiums.